Vishalkulkarni45/circom-tfhe-rs/README.md

 # Circom-tfhe-rs

-Circom-tfhe-rs allows user to perform TFHE arithmetizations by writing Circom code using the zama's tfhe-rs framework.
+Circom-tfhe-rs enables users to generate a TFHE circuit that corresponds to the arithmetization of a Circom circuit.
+In simpler terms, it translates Circom circuits into their TFHE equivalents.
 Circom code is compiled into an arithmetic circuit using circom-2-arithc and then translated gate by gate to the corresponding tfhe-rs operators.

 **NOTE:** Now circom-2-arithc also conveniently outputs the Bristol format with corresponding circuit_info (hence the json_arbistol is not necessary anymore).